Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 #### Prerequisites

-- Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
+- Offers have been created for the *Venduo POS* module, see [Manage offers for POS](../Integration/07_ManageOffers.md).
 - A QuickSelect Category for POS has been created, see [Create a QuickSelect Category](../Integration/07_ManageOffers.md#create-a-quickselect-category).

 #### Procedure